waterhackweek/preliminary/_episodes/00-waterhack-intro.md

 Click [here](https://waterhackweek.github.io/preliminary/01-conda-tutorial/) to start our Conda tutorial.
 Let us know if on Slack you are having problems with installing Conda.

+### Sign up for a Hydroshare account

+Create a Hydroshare account following these [giudelines](https://help.hydroshare.org/introduction-to-hydroshare/getting-started/create-an-account/)

 ### Getting setup with Git

 Be sure to arrive at Waterhackweek with your own [GitHub](https://github.com/) account.
+We reccomend to watch or re-watch the Waterhackweek git tutorial [video](https://youtu.be/Bc5BO9gPC9w) and check out the [slides](https://github.com/waterhackweek/git_practice/blob/master/Git-Waterhackweek-Slides.pdf) as needed.

 ### Getting setup with JupyterHub